-If you really like what you do, you never stop looking for new ways to improve.
-You can’t just go through the motions and stay the same if you want to be the best you can be.
+If you really like what you do, you'll never stop looking for new ways to improve.
+You can’t just "go through the motions" and do things the same way if you want to be the best you can be.

-Once you start to implement these habits and tips into your own business, you will start to see some positive changes in your business.
+Once you start to implement these habits and tips into your own business, you will start to see some positive changes.

 1. Invest in yourself and your business.